 What Medvedeva just did was THEATRE unlike almost anything I’ve seen in Olympic skating.
 I had chills for almost the entire program.
 Regardless of who wins, I will be watching this performance over and over again for YEARS to come.— Chris Schleicher (@cschleichsrun) February 23, 2018

 Evgenia is the better skater.
 Zagitova is a jumping machine, but Medvedeva is the whole package.
-That's just disheartening.— Isa hates hugs anyway (@artincircles) February 23, 2018
+That's just disheartening.— Isa is a hate activist (@artincircles) February 23, 2018

 The full routine isn't available for viewing yet, but you can watch it in full below from the 2017 Japan Open.